tuckyeah/js-objects-constructors/README.md

 lesson](https://github.com/ga-wdi-boston/js-objects-this) to use constructor functions instead of copying methods between object literals.

+Leave out the methods for now.
+We'll add them back very shortly.

 There are no tests for this (yet), but you can still use `grunt nag` to lint your code and look for syntax errors.

+You should have at least two constructor functions when you've finished.

 ## [License](LICENSE)